PrefectHQ/prefect/docs/index.md

 While you're at it [give Prefect a ⭐️ on GitHub](https://github.com/PrefectHQ/prefect) and join the thousands of community members in [our Slack community](https://www.prefect.io/slack).

-Thank you for being part of the mission to coordinate the world's dataflow and, of course, **happy engineering!**
+Thank you for joining our mission to coordinate the world's dataflow and, of course, **happy engineering!**